Simultaneous inference for linear mixed model parameters with an application to small area estimation: Linear mixed model inference

 To construct a studentized max-type statistic, it is important to assess the variability of prediction.
-The most common measurement of uncertainty is the mean squared error $\mathrm{MSE}(\hat{\mu}_d)=\mathbb{E}(\hat{\mu}_d-\mu_d)$.
-Here $\mathbb{E}$ denotes the expectation with respect to model \eqref{eq:LMM_b}.
-We can decompose the MSE into three terms
+The most common measure of uncertainty is the mean squared error $\mathrm{MSE}(\hat{\mu}_d)=\mathbb{E}(\hat{\mu}_d-\mu_d)$.
+Here, $\mathbb{E}$ denotes the expectation with respect to model \eqref{eq:LMM_b}.
+We can decompose the MSE into